agrc/gis.utah.gov/about/policy/sgid/index.md

 The domain values for any new database domains must match domain their descriptions.
 See the [domain document](https://docs.google.com/document/d/12bdtmtv-ZVF9g-lFshbobx8DbKX9LfbL44HawLjFTVw/edit?usp=sharing) for more information on this effort.

-We will use [Sweeper](https://github.com/agrc/sweeper) (or some other form of automation) to remove all empty geometries and duplicate records.
+We will use [Sweeper](https://github.com/agrc/sweeper) (or some other form of automation) to remove all empty or invalid geometries and duplicate records.

 The SGID uses the ESRI default Resolution and Tolerance: